Broker Check

 • SIMPLE IRAs are pre-tax accounts, so distributions are taxable as ordinary income—just like traditional IRAs.

-4. You can’t contribute to an Inherited IRA.
 It’s strictly a vehicle for receiving and distributing inherited retirement assets—not for ongoing saving.